Health and Safety Policy

 Accidents

-The nursery maintains an accident book that must be completed in the event that a child sustains an injury at nursery.
-Details of the nature of the injury, the treatment that was given, when and where the accident happened, must be recorded signed and dated.
-Parents are given a copy of the aforementioned details.
+The nursery maintains an accident book, which must be completed whenever a child sustains an injury while at nursery.
+The record must include details of the nature of the injury, the treatment administered, and the time and location of the incident.
+Each entry must be signed and dated.
+A copy of the completed record is provided to the child’s parents.

 Food